linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 \frac {\mathbb {S} 2}{1 .
 0 6} + \frac {\mathbb {S} 2}{(1 .
 0 6 5) ^ {2}} = \mathbb {S} 3.
 6 5 0
 $$

-The buyer can receive a stream of payments worth  $3.65 by offsetting the original swap with a new swap.
-Thus,$ 3.65 is the market value of the swap.
+The buyer can receive a stream of payments worth  \$3.65 by offsetting the original swap with a new swap.
+Thus,\$ 3.65 is the market value of the swap.

 If interest rates had changed, we would have used the new interest rates in computing the new swap price.